Charlie the Choo-Choo

 Charlie the Choo-Choo: From the World of The Dark Tower is a children's book by Stephen King, published under the pseudonym Beryl Evans.
 The story was written by Stephen King and published in King's previous novel The Dark Tower III: The Waste Lands.
 The story is intended to be creepy and give children nightmares.
 It was published by Simon & Schuster Books for Young Readers on November 11, 2016.
-The book appears in the first episode of the Apple TV+ miniseries Lisey's Story (2021).

 Plot

 Bob, an engineer for The Mid-World Railway Company, and a sentient locomotive named Charlie, make regular trips between St. Louis and Topeka.
-When Mr. Martin, the President of The Mid-World Railway Company, orders a new diesel locomotive to replace Charlie, the sentient locomotive is abandoned in a rail yard.
+When Mr. Martin, the President of the Mid-World Railway Company, orders a new diesel locomotive to replace Charlie, the sentient locomotive is abandoned in a rail yard.
 Years later, when the diesel locomotive fails to start for Mr. Martin, who needs it to get to his daughter's piano recital in Topeka, Engineer Bob suggests using Charlie instead.
 The decision proves successful, and Mr. Martin later gets Charlie and Engineer Bob a gig pulling children in railroad cars around an amusement park.